Why start up a company in Singapore? Here are ten reasons why Singapore's startup ecosystem rocks!

-10. Singapore is a great place to be a female entrepreneur according to the Mastercard Index of Women Entrepreneurs, which places it as one of the best countries in the world for female entrepreners.
+10. The Mastercard Index of Women Entrepreneurs, places Singapore as one of the best countries in the world for female entrepreneurs.

 Why would you choose Singapore as the place to set up your business?
 Let us know in the comments!